Jewellers make wearing your mask both practical and chic

 Mask chains, a hygienic way to hold on to your mask, also look good as a stand-alone accessory

-As the new normal evolves into routine, it is becoming more natural to grab our mask as we head out the door along with our keys, phone and purse.
+As the new normal evolves into routine, it has become natural to grab our mask as we head out the door along with our keys, phone and purse.
 But what then?
 The etiquette for masks when they aren’t needed isn’t yet clear, but leaving them in a pocket or dangling from a wrist clearly isn’t the most hygienic way forwards.
 Jewellers are solving the problem for us, redefining functionality in aesthetically pleasing new ways.

 Munich-based jeweller Saskia Diez has created a series of cotton masks and detachable chains with the signature edge which undercuts everything she does.
 Her jewels often offer barely perceptible twists on classic design; worn in unexpected ways or crafted from surprising materials, they encapsulate contemporary cool.
 This mask chain in fat black nylon offers new juxtapositions; despite a heavy industrial appearance, its lightweight nature means you’ll barely even notice you are wearing it.